Mastering Complexity in English: A Guide for Global Professionals

 Example: “We will launch in June unless testing reveals a major fault.”

-Used with intent, connectors act as guide rails for the listener’s attention.
+Used intentionally, connectors act as guide rails for the listener’s attention.

-Complexity in English can hold its full depth when the structure is deliberate and the language is tuned to how the listener processes information.
-If you lead with the main point, layer detail in the right order, and signal your direction clearly, you make it easier for others to follow the path of your thinking without losing any of the substance.
+Complexity in English can retain its full depth when the structure is deliberate and the language is tuned to how the listener processes information.
+If you lead with the main point, layer detail in the right order, and signal your direction clearly, you make it easier for others to follow your thought process without losing any substance.

 This article is adapted from Between Languages: Speaking English Without Losing Yourself.
-If you prefer video content, the full course is on Udemy.
+If you prefer video content, the full course is available on Udemy.
 If you prefer reading, there is a written version on my website and an e-book you can download.
-All three give you practical tools to keep both clarity and authority when you work in English in international settings.
+All three provide practical tools to maintain clarity and authority when working in English in international settings.

 Comments